UPPMAX/uppmax_intro_cases/docs/overview.md

 - A network of computers, each computer working as a **node**.

-- From small scale RaspberryPi cluster
+- From small scale RaspberryPi cluster...

 ![RaspBerry](./img/IMG_5111.jpeg)